• Skip to primary navigation

 Jump to Recipe·Print Recipe

-Make way for these delicious, low carb Cookie Dough Protein Balls!
-This high protein energy ball recipe is Paleo, Vegan, low carb and great for curing any sweet tooth.
-These balls are made with sunflower seed butter, pea protein and coated in extra dark chocolate.
+Make way for these delicious, low carb cookie dough protein balls!
+They're paleo friendly, vegan, nut free and great for curbing that sweet tooth.
+These healthy cookie dough balls are made with sunflower seed butter, pea protein and coated in dark chocolate (optional but recommended).

 I had a hard time eating just one...or two!
-So I'm warning you now, these nut free cookie dough bites are addicting.
+So I'm warning you now, these nut free cookie dough energy bites are addicting.
+How could they not be?!

-These balls are filled with a delicious, soft cookie dough filling, coated in extra dark chocolate and topped with a pinch of sea salt.
+They have a delicious, soft cookie dough filling that's coated in dark chocolate and topped with a pinch of sea salt.

-The sea salt is optional, but adds to the flavor.
-Aaaand, makes these balls look like store-bought truffles.
+The chocolate coating and sea salt are optional, but highly recommended.
+Plus, it makes these vegan cookie dough protein balls look like store-bought truffles.
+Fancy without much effort!

 • high in protein